QUOTES-Turmoil in Russia: Reactions from foreign governments | Law-Order

 And the longer Russia keeps its troops and mercenaries on our land, the more chaos, pain and problems it will have for itself later."
 U.S. SECRETARY OF STATE ANTONY BLINKEN "The United States will stay in close coordination with Allies and partners as the situation continues to develop," Blinken wrote on Twitter.
 Blinken said he spoke with G7 foreign ministers and the EU high representative for foreign affairs.

-Following are reactions from foreign governments to the news from Russia, where President Vladimir Putin vowed on Saturday to crush what he called an armed mutiny after rebellious mercenary chief Yevgeny Prigozhin said he had taken control of a southern city.
+Following are reactions from foreign governments to the news from Russia, where President Vladimir Putin vowed on Saturday to crush what he called an armed mutiny after rebellious mercenary chief Yevgeny Prigozhin said he had taken control of a southern city and then barrelled toward Moscow.

 UKRAINIAN PRESIDENT VOLODYMYR ZELENSKIY "Anyone who chooses the path of evil destroys themselves.